mikaelmolliex/drift-map/README.md

 The tracker must be copied before the final application signature is created.
 Changing any executable or resource after signing invalidates that signature.

-Maintainers can follow the complete [macOS standalone build, signing, notarization, and packaging guide](docs/BUILDING_STANDALONE_MACOS.md).
-The release helper scripts are available in [`scripts/`](scripts/).

 ## MediaPipe and OSC

 The packaged tracker is derived from the author's [GestureCap OSC](https://github.com/mikaelmolliex/gesturecap-osc) integration.
 It runs MediaPipe and OpenCV locally and sends hand landmarks to: